Gargoyle Gecko Lighting & UVB

 Gargoyle geckos are nocturnal, being most active between 1-4 hours after sunset (Snyder, 2007).

-Although gargoyle geckos are nocturnal, they can benefit from some kind of light during the day.
+Although gargoyle geckos are nocturnal, they still benefit from some kind of light during the day.
 Aside from improving viewing, providing a source of daylight helps regulate their day/night cycle, and can improve activity, appetite, and overall health.
 For best results, lights should be on for 12 hours/day.

-Furthermore, gargoyle geckos benefit from a basking spot, which is most easily created with an incandescent bulb (more on that in the Temperatures section).
+Gargoyle geckos benefit from a low-intensity basking spot, which is most easily created with an incandescent bulb (more on that in the Temperatures section ↓).

-Gargoyle geckos do best between 72-82°F, or 22-28°C. This happens to be right around room temperature in most homes, so it’s easy to keep your gecko comfortable.
+Gargoyle geckos do best between 77-84°F, or 25-29°C. This happens to be right around room temperature in most homes, so it’s easy to keep your gecko comfortable.

 Incorporating a temperature gradient (zones of cool, medium, and warm temps) is ideal.
 You can expect cooler temps to settle in the lower levels of the terrarium and warmer temps closer to the basking bulb.

 - Night air temperature: 68-77°F (20-25°C)

 The air temperature should never get higher than 86°F (30°C) or lower than than 65°F (18°C)!
 To make sure you don’t accidentally cook (or freeze) your gecko, experiment with terrarium temps before bringing it home.

 Many people claim that it’s perfectly fine to keep a gargoyle gecko at room temperature without a heat source, but it’s important to remember that gargoyle geckos are ectotherms, which means that they can’t produce their own body heat and rely on natural heat sources (ie: sunlight) in their environment to help them regulate their metabolism and digest food.
 In my experience, the most common cause of lethargy, poor appetite, and illness in New Caledonian geckos is lack of access to a heat source.